warmachine028/Attendance-Analyzer/README.md

 11. Standard Deviation/Bell Curve of this Record
 Enter your choice:
 ```
-A menu will prompt you to choose from the following available features.
+This menu will prompt you to choose from the following available features.

 ## Features